-My comments to the media on these topics have been featured in local, national, and international outlets (for example, Vancouver Sun, Richmond News, Victoria Times Colonist, and the Chicago Tribune).
+My comments to the media on these topics have been featured in local, national, and international outlets (for example, Los Angeles Times, Vancouver Sun, CBC, Associated Press, and the Chicago Tribune).

 My solo and co-authored publications have been featured in many national and international radio, TV, newspaper, and magazine forums (including Sirius XM “Dr. Radio” channel 81, CBC Radio International, CTV News, Vancouver Sun, Globe and Mail, Macleans, BC Business, Los Angeles Times, Huffington Post, and Times of India).